-After graduating from Reed College, Jeffrey was awarded a Watson Fellowship to travel across Europe to South India.
-Eventually settling back in Portland after these world travels, he took a job with William Jamison’s Folkcraft Gallery which showcased the work of artists from around the world, and was a natural fit for Jeffrey’s stories of far-flung places and building enduring ftiendships.
-In 1985, Thomas became a full partner and the Jamion/Thomas Gallery was born.
+In 1982, after traveling around the world for 2 years, Jeffrey took a job with William Jamison’s Folkcraft Gallery then showcasing the work of artists from around the world, and was a natural fit for Jeffrey’s stories of far-flung places.
+In 1985, Thomas became a full partner and the Jamison/Thomas Gallery was born.

-As the gallery’s focus shifted from folk art to contemporary art with an “outsider” edge, the two owners saw the need for expansion beyond Portland.
+As the gallery’s focus shifted from global folk art to American contemporary art with an “outsider” edge, the two owners saw the need for expansion beyond Portland.
 In 1986, Jamison/Thomas New York opened its doors in a tiny storefront on the West Village’s Thompson Street.
-In 1988 the Jamison/Thomas gallery moved into a former brassiere factory in Soho, eventually curating and installing over 40 solo and group exhibitions to critical acclaim in Artforum.
-Artnews and Art in America.
+In 1988 the Jamison/Thomas gallery moved into a former brassiere factory in Soho, where Jeffrey curated and installed over 40 solo and group exhibitions to critical acclaim in Artforum, Artnews and Art in America.